Post

 20:00 Busan Night View

-There are still many photo spots before leaving.
+There are still many spots to take photos before leaving.

 ~= 20:15 Redeem Small Souvenirs

-Before heading down the mountain, remember to go to the unmanned ticket box machine outside:
+Before going down the mountain, remember to go to the unmanned ticket machine (Ticket Box) outside:

 A small souvenir is a card, available in various styles.
 I chose a transparent Busan Tower card:

 There is an escalator here!!!
-(Going up, none going down the mountain, part of it is under renovation)
+(Going up only, no down escalator, part of it is under renovation)

 20:30 Return to — 龍頭山紀念公園入口 Yongdusan Media Park Entrance

-Strolled around the shopping street and found an HBAF almond specialty store, probably the place with the most complete flavor selection; bought a Yellow combo pack (with small bags inside) and some other special flavors (pop rocks that really pop, spicy stir-fried rice cakes), as well as popular flavors (honey, Oreo, corn) to take home as gifts.
+Strolled around the shopping street and found an HBAF almond specialty store, which seems to have the most complete range of flavors.
+Bought the Yellow combo pack (with small packets inside) along with some unique flavors (like popping candy, which really pops, and spicy stir-fried rice cakes) and popular flavors (honey, Oreo, corn) as souvenirs to take home.

-There are many street vendors here, and the floor has handprints of celebrities.
+There are many street vendors here, and the floor has celebrities’ handprints.

 Makgeolli, BHC Fried Chicken — BHC Chicken Busan Nampo Branch (right at BIFF Square) 👍👍

-BHC Boneless Fried Chicken: The seasoning and the chicken are both tender and delicious.
+• BHC Boneless Fried Chicken: The seasoning and chicken are tender and very delicious.

 00:00 Good night, Nampo

-Day 5 08/02 (Sat) Lotte Department Store, Yeongdo Bridge Opening (Only on Saturday)
+Day 5 08/02 (Sat) Lotte Department Store, Yeongdo Bridge Opening (Only on Saturdays)

 10:45 Lotte Department Store Gwangbok Branch, Lotte Supermarket — Lotte Dept. Store Gwangbok Branch Aqua Mall

 Around 10:XX, head out.
-Rakuten Department Store opens at 10:30, so walk there leisurely.
+Lotte Department Store opens at 10:30, so walk there slowly.

-First, go to the B1 food court café and grab a quick breakfast.
+First, head to the B1 food court café for a quick breakfast.
 (So-so, the coffee is Lungo)

 11:30 Start wandering around the department store randomly

-Bought a few clothes at the Kodak store (on average NT$300–$500 cheaper than Taiwan resellers).
+• Bought several clothes at the Kodak store (on average NT$300–$500 cheaper than Taiwan proxy shopping).

-Use the receipt to find the tax refund machine at the B1 food court to print the tax refund form, then go to the airport to get the cash refund.
-(You can get about NT$60 back)
+Use the receipt to find the tax refund machine in the B1 food court to print the tax refund form, then go to the airport to get cash refund.
+(About NT$60 refund)

-- The department store starts a water dance show every hour from 11 o’clock, which is quite impressive.
+• The water dance show starts every hour from 11 AM at the department store.
+It’s quite spectacular.

 12:30 B1 Downtown Hamburger

-After getting tired from walking, I went to B1 to have a Downtown burger for lunch; I get the logic, but American burgers also come with pickles!
+After getting tired from walking, we went to B1 at noon to eat Downtown Burgers; I get the reasoning, but American-style burgers also offer kimchi!

-After eating, head to the department store’s rooftop observation deck for a stroll (very sunny and hot).
+After eating, we strolled around the department store’s rooftop observatory (very sunny and hot).

 ~=13:30 Exit the department store and wait outside at Yeongdo Bridge for the bridge to open

-It’s very sunny outside, and more people gather as it gets closer to 14:00; at this time, an elderly lady came over and told us that from 8/2 to 8/30, due to the heat, the event was moved to 20:00!!
-Shocking!!
-Then people started spreading the word that it was changed to 20:00, and everyone began to slowly leave.
+It’s very sunny outside, and the crowd grows larger as it gets closer to 14:00; at this time, an ajumma came over and told us that from 8/2 to 8/30, due to the heat, the event was moved to 20:00!!
+Shocked!!
+Then everyone started spreading the word that it was changed to 20:00, and people began to slowly disperse.

 Later, I saw the announcement banner on the railing.
 (The board on the left shows the regular schedule)